lgraesser/Sparse-Building-Blocks-DNNs/new_proposal.md

 - Typically the weight matrices of neural networks are represented in a dense format.

 ### Project
 This project explores if, and at what degree of pruning, it is optimal to represent a weight matrix in a sparse format.
-A secondary question is what amongst the diff
+A secondary question is if different sparse matrix storage formats make a significant difference.

-Two interrelated factors are relevant:
+Two interrelated factors are relevant when evaluating performance:
 1. Space the model occupies
 2. Inference speed